twpayne/chezmoi/assets/chezmoi.io/docs/developer-guide/contributing-changes.md

 !!! warning

+    chezmoi has a strict zero-tolerance policy on LLM contributions.
 If you use an LLM (Large Language Model, like ChatGPT, Claude, Gemini, GitHub Copilot, or Llama) to make any kind of contribution then you will immediately be banned without recourse.
 See [`CODE_OF_CONDUCT.md`][coc] for more information.

 Bug reports, bug fixes, and documentation improvements are always welcome.
 Please [open an issue][issue] or [create a pull request][pr] with your report,